Mohammadjavadv/Mohammadjavadv/README.md

 - 👋 Hi, I’m @Mohammadjavadv
 - 👀 I’m interested in Embeded system & IOT
-- 🌱 I’m currently learning Web Programming
+- 💻 I’m currently learning Web Programming
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mohammadjavadv1386@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Mohammadjavadv/Mohammadjavadv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.